oswald2/AURIS/CONTRIBUTING.md

 # Contributing

 Contributions are most welcome.
 Please follow the following guidelines if you wish to contribute.
+As the topic is broad, diverse and very specific, there is a Discord server for questions and discussions: [[https://discord.gg/jEdJxfVd][Discord]].

 # Guidelines